-1. Available Everywhere: An enterprise should offer assistance on all the major touchpoints where consumers want to interact, both modern (digital) and traditional (voice).
-Based on the customer’s devices and preferences, a bot should determine the best channel for the current interaction.
+An enterprise should offer assistance on all the major touchpoints where consumers want to interact, both modern (digital) and traditional (voice).
+Based on the customer’s devices and preferences, a guided chatbot should determine the best channel for the current interaction.
 The bot should detect presence across devices and give customers the option to switch to a more effective channel.
 For example, the chatbot can sense that a caller is also on the website, and offer to present complex information using visuals over the web rather than read it out over the phone.

-5. AI Automation: Gartner states that customer self-service will increase from 50 percent of customer interactions in 2018 to 64 percent in 2022 due to advancement of AI capabilities.
-By learning from the end-to-end outcome of customer interactions, including actions performed by human agents, AI models can continuously improve to better predict intent and optimize conversations.
+Gartner states that customer self-service will increase from 50 percent of customer interactions in 2018 to 64 percent in 2022 due to advancement of AI capabilities.
+By learning from the end-to-end outcome of customer interactions, including actions performed by human agents, AI-enabled conversational chatbots can continuously improve to better predict intent and optimize conversations.